darkred/Userscripts/RARBG_torrent_detail_pages_-_rearrange_entries_and_various_visual_tweaks/README.md

 - The `Year` row becomes hidden because that info is still contained in various other rows ('Release Name', 'IMDb' link title, 'Title')
 - The `VPN` row *(not shown in the 'initial' screenshot)* becomes hidden because it's an ad.
 - Regarding the `Trailer` row: when using ad-blocking extensions, https://rarbgproxy.org/trailers.php is blocked by default (via EasyList).
 So, in previous script versions the 'Trailer' row was getting hidden by the script.
 Since v2018.9.6.2 it's been restored (per https://greasyfork.org/en/forum/discussion/42158/x )
 - The Recommended section (in torrent listings) would link to each torrent page.
 Now it links to search by IMDb id (per request: https://github.com/darkred/Userscripts/issues/8).
+Also now, in search-by-IMDb-id pages (e.g. https://rarbgproxy.org/torrents.php?imdb=tt0448115) , the "IMDb" in "IMDb Rating" becomes a link to relevant IMDb movie page.
+Also, now, below it, the IMDb plot summary is displayed (retrieved from the relevant RARBG torrent page).